ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    ibmcloud coligo job logs --name backend-job
    ```
    {:pre}
-3. In the frontend UI, click on **refresh** button to see the results for each of the uploaded images.
+3. In the frontend UI, click on the **refresh** button to see the results for each of the uploaded images.
 4. To delete the job, run the below command
    ```sh
    ibmcloud coligo job delete --name backend-job
    ```
    {:pre}
-5. Upload new images, create the job again and hit the refresh button.}
+5. Upload new images, create the job again and hit the refresh button to see the results.

 ## Remove resources
 {:#cleanup}